Hospitality is presence.

 Every conversation, reservation, and preference is encrypted in transit (TLS 1.3) and at rest (AES-256).
 Data lives in the European Union, never leaves the regions you choose, and is never used to train anything outside your property.

 We are GDPR compliant by design.
 Internal systems keep your data protected, access is scoped to role, and every action is logged.
 We do not see your guest data ourselves.
+SOC 2 Type II is underway and ISO 27001 certification is in progress.

 No training on guest data · we never read your PMS ourselves